AI/ML

 Problem

-As crypto-related financial crimes surged in 2021 , investigators manually traced hundreds of wallet hops to follow laundering paths and fund destinations, an error-prone, repetitive process that was slow and hard to scale.
+As crypto-related financial crimes surged in 2021, investigators had to manually trace wallet hops to follow laundering paths and fund destinations, the process was slow and difficult to scale.

 Solution